Jorge Soler Preview, Player Props: Marlins vs. Mets

-Jorge Soler -- batting .333 in his past 10 games -- will be in action for the Miami Marlins against the New York Mets, with David Peterson on the hill, on September 28 at 7:10 PM ET.
+On Monday, Jorge Soler (hitting .371 in his past 10 games) and the Miami Marlins play the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-4 with an RBI) against the Mets.
+He strung together two hits (going 2-for-3 with a double and an RBI) in his last game against the Pirates.

 Sportsbook Promo Codes